google/WebFundamentals/src/_langs/en/tools/setup/device-testing/device-emulators.markdown

 <img src="imgs/android-avd-launch.png" alt="Android AVD Launch Dialog" />

-Once you're emulator is booted, click on the Browser icon and you'll be able to test your site on the old Stock Browser for Android.
+Once your emulator is booted, click on the Browser icon and you'll be able to test your site on the old Stock Browser for Android.

 <img src="imgs/android-emulator-stock-browser.png" alt="Android Emulator Stock Browser Screenshot" />